 For tax years beginning on or after July 1, 2007, a refundable enterprise zone jobs credit against income and franchise taxes for certified business located in an enterprise zone is available.
-The credit has three components: (1) a payroll component based on changes in the claimant's payroll over a base year; (2) a component available only to claimants whose entire property and payroll is in the enterprise zone, which is based on the sum of the claimant's payroll and basis of property; and (3) a component based on the amount a claimant pays for training to upgrade the skills of full-time employees who work in the enterprise zone.
+The credit has two components: (1) a payroll component based on changes in the claimant's payroll over a base year; and (2) a component based on the amount a claimant pays for training to upgrade the skills of full-time employees who work in the enterprise zone.

-The Department of Commerce is authorized to designate no more than 10 enterprise zones and may not designate an area as an enterprise zone if the area exceeds 50 acres.
+The Department of Commerce is authorized to designate no more than ten enterprise zones and may not designate an area as an enterprise zone if the area exceeds 50 acres.
 A designation may be in effect for no more than 12 years.
 In determining whether to designate an area as an enterprise zone, the Department of Commerce must consider indicators of the area's economic need, infrastructure and energy support, the rate of business development, existing resources available to the area, and the effect of designation on other initiatives and programs to promote economic and community development in the area, such as job training and the creation of high-paying jobs.

 Enterprise development zones are areas in which businesses are permitted to operate and receive tax credits.
 A business planning to conduct economic activity in a specific area of the state can apply with the Department of Commerce to have the area designated as an enterprise development zone.
 Designation for a period of seven years is based on criteria relating to high unemployment and poverty, declining property values and declining population.
-The Department of Commerce has authority to designate up to 98 enterprise development zones; at least 10 of the zones must be for environmental remediation.
+The Department of Commerce has authority to designate up to 98 enterprise development zones; at least ten of the zones must be for environmental remediation.
 Each zone is allocated a maximum of \$3 million credits, so that total credits under the program may total as much as \$294 million.
-Sixty-one enterprise development zones have been authorized with \$146 million of credit allocated.
-Of the 61 zones designated, 32 have reached the 7-year expiration date.
+Seventy-nine enterprise development zones have been authorized with \$235.2 million of credit allocated.
+Of the 79 zones designated, 54 have reached the 7-year expiration date.

 Beginning in 2003, the Department of Commerce may certify one zone as an agricultural development zone.
 The area must be located in a rural municipality and the zone designation will be in effect for ten years.
 The area may be certified for up to \$5 million of credits.
 Four regions, made up of 18 counties, were designated as the agricultural development zone.
+Twenty-six businesses have been certified for \$3.8 million in agricultural development zone tax credits.